BHONetwork/bho.js/apps/docs/docs/swap-sdk/getting-started/design.md

 To make errors returned by our SDK APIs predictable, usable and unified, we decide to use `defekt` to define [custom errors types](https://github.com/thenativeweb/defekt#creating-custom-errors) for SDK APIs.
 Therefore, you should check out `defekt` to get to know the basics of `defekt` custom errors and utilities to work with them.

+## Mutable SDK API

+Mutable SDK API is SDK API attempting to change the state by submitting the transaction to the blockchain.
+Usually, these APIs are asynchronous and it's only resolved when the transaction is included in a block or it is finalized.
+By default, the SDK API is resolved when transaction is included in a block.
+However, you can change this behavior through `SdkCallOptions` parameter when using these APIs.

 ## Big number

 Same as `polkadot.js` library.
 We use `BN` from `bn.js` to represent big unsigned integer.
 Therefore, most of our SDK APIs will work with `BN`.